 Part 8: The fuller prototype

-The notebook shows how the feature works under the hood.
-The prototype/ folder turns the same ideas into importable modules and tests.
-It shows where the notebook shortcuts belong once the code leaves the notebook.
+In the notebook you see how the feature works under the hood.
+In the prototype/ folder you turn the same ideas into importable modules and tests.
+That shows where the notebook shortcuts belong once the code leaves the notebook.

-The prototype uses ToyAIKit too, but it wraps setup in create_agent() and keeps skill, command, and tool logic in separate files.
+In the prototype you keep using ToyAIKit, but you wrap setup in create_agent() and split skill, command, and tool logic into separate files.

 Install and run the prototype